HkiPythonWorkshops/Workshops/ws5/material.md

         'Accept': "text/html,application/xhtml+xml,application/xml;q=0.9,*/*;q=0.8"
     }
 ```
 To do anything useful with the Finnkino API, we need to use an **area code**.
 Take a look at the [Areas XML](http://www.finnkino.fi/xml/TheatreAreas) and pick one area ID.
 Let's make a function that fetches the movies for one area.
-First make a GET request with the [requests library](http://docs.python-requests.org/en/latest/user/quickstart/) and then parse the XML from the response.
+First make a GET request with the [requests library](http://docs.python-requests.org/en/latest/user/quickstart/) and then parse the XML from the response from the [showsXML](http://www.finnkino.fi/xml/Schedule/?area=1038).

 ```python
 def get_movies_for_area(self, area_code):